 To make it easier for you, just follow these points:

-- Take note of the shape of the shape of the toilet pan.
+- Take note of the shape of the toilet pan.

 - Measure the point between the two fixing holes in the pan.